Name

 Description

-Joseph William Sacco (born February 4, 1969) is an American former National Hockey League player and currently an assistant coach for the Boston Bruins.
+Joseph William Sacco (born February 4, 1969) is an American former National Hockey League player and currently head coach for the Boston Bruins.
 His younger brother David Sacco also played in the NHL.

 As a youth, Sacco played in the 1982 Quebec International Pee-Wee Hockey Tournament with the Boston Braves minor ice hockey team.